pauubach/languagewire/README.md

 - Created a custom directive to control textarea size.
 - Although I'm more used to Vuetify, bootstrap, etc. You mentioned Tailwind so, I picked this one.
 - Normally I would split the code with composables, but due the size of the project I found it unnecessary.
 - Testing isn't one of my strengths but I wrote some of them with Vitest.
+I didn't pretend to be exhaustive.
-- Used git too, although in a late state (after the third day programming).
+- Used git too, although in a late state (after the third day programming), only used a branch breaking all gitflow recommendations.

 ## Design